sksheel/sksheel.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Human-AI interaction
-  - Computational Linguistics
+  - Digital Learning Environments (online courses and Intelligent Tutoring Systems)
-  - Information Retrieval
+  - Qualitative Research Methods

 # Education to show in About widget
 education: